yeehaa123/elab/CHAT/platform.md

 humanities tools through programming

 In this project we investigate ways to develop this platform in which collaboration learning and research is intuitive and effective.
-The Goal of this project is to get humanities and computer science perspective to inform, enrich and enhance each other.
+The goal of this project is to get humanities and computer science perspective to inform, enrich and enhance each other.

+The importance of this platform, however, is not limited to mere use.
+It allows to explore what forms of (collaborative) interaction models programming opens up (see user interaction models, Bradley, 2004).
+We will also investigate about how scholarly primitives (Unsworth, 2002) can better guide the development and investigation of tools.

 How can the (self)critical reflection of the humanities be brought to bear on programming solutions?
 And how can programming enhance